Wind power in South Australia: Clements Gap Wind Farm (56 MW)

 In February 2010, Pacific Hydro opened the 56.7 MW Clements Gap Wind Farm.
 The wind farm is located in South Australia's mid-north.
 The project has 27 x 2.1 MW Suzlon wind turbines, which generate enough electricity for 30,000 homes.

 Canunda Wind Farm (46 MW)

 Canunda Wind Farm is a $92.5 million, 46 MW wind power project located on grazing land approximately 16 kilometres south of Millicent.
 The wind farm is made up of 23 Vestas 2.0 MW wind turbines.
-The project was opened in March 2005.
+The project was opened in March 2005 by Wind Prospect.

 Starfish Hill Wind Farm (33 MW)

 Starfish Hill Wind Farm is near Cape Jervis on the Fleurieu Peninsula.
 It comprises 22 turbines of 1.5 MW each, with turbines on Starfish Hill on the nearby Salt Creek Hill, giving a combined generating capacity of 33 MW.
 Starfish Hill Wind Farm was commissioned in September 2003, making it the first major wind farm in South Australia.